VUnit/vunit/docs/check/user_guide.rst

       constant separator      : in    character    := ',';
       constant append         : in    boolean      := false);

-It is also possible to initialize a checker to use an already defined logger using the following procedure
+It is also possible to initialize a checker to use the configuration of an already defined logger using the following procedure

 .. code-block:: vhdl